Gaussian inference for data-driven state-feedback design of nonlinear systems: Data-driven state-feedback design for TP system representations

 \subsection{Global stabilization}

-By combining the LMI-based robust control framework of \cite{SchererLMI} with SOS relaxations, we achieve a convex optimization problem that yields a globally stabilizing state-feedback law.
+By combining the LMI-based robust control framework of \cite{SchererLMI} with SOS relaxations, we achieve a convex optimization problem that yields a globally asymptotically stabilizing state-feedback law.
 For that reason, we introduce the Lyapunov function $z(x)^TP^{-1}z(x)$ with a vector of monomials $z(x)\in\mathbb{R}^{n_z}$ with $z(0)=0$ and $x= z$.
-Then, there exist matrices $F_i(x)$ with $z_i=F_{i}z,i=1,\dots,n_x$ and a matrix $\Omega(x)$ such that $\omega=\Omega z$ from \eqref{omega}.
+Hence, there exist matrices $F_i(x)$ with $z_i=F_{i}z,i=1,\dots,n_x,$ and a matrix $\Omega(x)$ such that $\omega=\Omega z$ from \eqref{omega}.
+Also note that without loss of generality $\mathcal{D}\succ0$ as if $\mathcal{D}$ from \eqref{D_cal} has a zero diagonal element, then the corresponding entry in $\mathcal{D}$ and $\omega$ can be omitted.